Delfini Web-based Medical Information Resources

 Illness Information for Patients

-A meticulously and frequently updated source of information for clinical questions.
+A frequently updated source of information for clinical questions that is a great first pass.
 We do have some issues with the SORT system upon which it is based.
 See our letter here.
 However, much of this work is evidence-based and many statements are graded for validity.
+Our usual cautions apply.

 http://www.dynamicmedical.com/